Photo: Forever People pages (artist: Jack Kirby), Raygun Lounge, Seattle

 The Two Dana Gioias [essay/review of Pity the Beautiful] Originally appeared in Italian Americana 30.2 (2012): 227-31.

 Review of It was a terrible cloud at twilight by Alessandra Lynch (Pleiades Press).
 Scroll to page 1L in the American Book Review PDF.

-From 1999-2009, I published poetry reviews in most issues of Antioch Review (sometimes more than one).
+From 1999-2009, I published poetry reviews in most issues of Antioch Review, sometimes more than one in the same issue.
 If you have access to JSTOR, you might click on 2000s here to have a look at them.
 Authors covered include Camille Dungy, Peter Everwine, Dana Gioia, Edward Hirsch, Josephine Jacobsen, Galway Kinnell, Phillis Levin, April Lindner, J. D. McClatchy, Wayne Miller, Albert Murray, Kevin Prufer, et al.